-Student 1: Length of pen (in Thumbs): Th [Measurement M2] Student 2: Length of pen (in Thumbs): Th Student 3: Length of pen (in Thumbs): Th Compare your readings for M2 with those for M1.
+Student 1: Length of pen (in standard thumbs): Sth Student 2: Length of pen (in standard thumbs): Sth Student 3: Length of pen (in standard thumbs): Sth Compare your readings for M2 with those for M1.
 Which do you think are better and why?

-A measurement involves comparing the with a common reference standard ne measurand
+A measurement involves comparing the measurand with a common reference standard.